 9. Slow down

-Make decisions based on your values – learn to say no. Check out our tips on How To Say No With Confidence.
+Make decisions based on your values – learn to say no. Read How To Say No With Confidence if you find yourself overcommitting too often.

 Press pause and take 10 deep breaths.
 More if you have time.